climate-action-hackathon/ClimateFrame/blogposts/notes for final presentation.md

 * Challenges:
     * Georgraphic data
     * Involving key people share that aim to help communities
-    * Monetizing or making this sustainable
-    * For key people to reach the communities
     * Finding a common and easily usable interface
     * Language barriers